repology/repology-updater/README.md

 ### Creating the database

 For the following steps you'll need to set up the database.

+#### Local Database

-Ensure PostgreSQL server is up and running, and execute the following commands to create the database for repology:
+You can optionally deploy your own database, and first ensure PostgreSQL server is up and running, and execute the following commands to create the database for repology: